technoon-org/technoon.org/ainoon/lesson_4/tutorial.md

 ## Conclusion

-In this tutorial, we've seen how vibe-coding is a powerful tool for **rapid prototyping** and **simple, low-stakes apps**.
+In this tutorial, we've seen how vibe coding is a powerful tool for **rapid prototyping** and **simple, low-stakes apps**.

 However, we've also seen the risks to **security** and **correctness**